solana-mobile/solana-mobile-doc-site/docs/react-native/using_mobile_wallet_adapter.md

 _SIWS_ combines the `connect` and `signMessage` step and returns a `SolanaSignInOutput` that can be verified by the dApp.

 To initiate _SIWS_, include the optional `sign_in_payload` parameter in the `authorize` request.
-If provided, the wallet will prompt the user to sign in by signing the `statement` message.
+If provided, the wallet will display a dedicated _SIWS_ UI and prompt the user to sign in by signing the `statement` message.

 ```tsx
 const signInResult = await transact(async (wallet: Web3MobileWallet) => {